ssc-sp/datahub-portal/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] reviewed the high-level description of the changes in the PR and confirmed it is clear and accurate
 - [ ] reviewed the linked work items or tickets and confirmed they are relevant and appropriately linked
 - [ ] reviewed the key changes in the PR and confirmed they are clear and technically sound
+- [ ] reviewed the provided screenshots, logs, or other evidence and confirmed they demonstrate the changes work as expected
 - [ ] reviewed the identified testing and confirmed it is sufficient for verification
 - [ ] reviewed the code and confirmed it follows coding standards
 - [ ] approved the PR if all items are addressed, or requested changes if any item has not been addressed or if I have any concerns